Welcome

 A Collection resource will be paginated.

-A paginated resource will provide a templated link of the form:
+A page-based resource will provide a templated link of the form:

 {